xiaogliu/pure-full-page/readme.md

 - develop

-1）clone this project to your computer
+1) clone this project to your computer

 ```bash
 git clone git@github.com:xiaogliu/pure-full-page.git
 ```

-2）Install dependencies
+2) Install dependencies

 ```bash
 npm install
 ```

-3）Managed by gulp during development
+3) Managed by gulp during development

 ```bash
 # The process of sending monitors the changes of files in the src directory, and updates the files under dist if there are changes